British Rail Class 86: Caledonian Sleeper

 On 31 March 2015, the new Caledonian Sleeper contract started, following takeover of the contract from DB Schenker.
 In February 2015, 86101 was repainted into the new Caledonian Blue livery.
 From 31 March 2015, 86101 was used to convey the empty sleeper coaching stock between London Euston and Wembley Intercity Depot, as well as between Glasgow Central and Polmadie TRSMD, along with 87002.
 After a lengthy refurbishment, 86401 joined the Caledonian Sleeper fleet on 8 August 2015.
-In October 2019, the Class 86s were withdrawn, primarily due to coupler incompatibility, and returned to the AC Locomotive Group.
+In October 2019, the Class 86s were withdrawn, primarily due to coupler incompatibility, and were returned to the AC Locomotive Group.